estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D57 - May 9, 2018
+Working on text for App Store and a basic support page for the app.
+Testing the app.
+And testing the app some more.
+Hope to submit to the App Store this week! #100DaysOfCode #Swift #iOS

 ### R2D56 - May 8, 2018
 Localization of my app is underway.
 So far, so good.
 I thought the process of setting up the localization files was going to be much more difficult than it is. #100DaysOfCode #Swift #iOS